 I don’t get upset anymore.
 It’s very very rare.
-If someone does something or something happens I tend to look at it as a teaching or learning.
+If someone does something or something happens I tend to look at it as teaching or learning.
 I used to yell and scream and be grumpy.
-That doesn’t serve in anyway.
+That doesn’t serve in any way.

-How is your business and/or professional life different now than to what it was on your 20s?
+How is your business and/or professional life different now than what it was in your 20s?

-I am no longer a career minded person.
-I still set big goals and go hard to make them happen, but its not about career growth.
-As a 25 year old manager I wanted to be a CEO, now I realize the biggest challenge is being CEO of Self Inc. In 2010 I produced an 82 minute feature film and released it in 26 cities globally over two months.
+I am no longer a career-minded person.
+I still set big goals and go hard to make them happen, but it’s not about career growth.
+As a 25-year-old manager, I wanted to be a CEO, now I realize the biggest challenge is being CEO of Self Inc. In 2010 I produced an 82-minute feature film and released it in 26 cities globally over two months.
 That’s what I do now.
-In my twenties I would have waited for an agent to pick me up.
+In my twenties, I would have waited for an agent to pick me up.
 These days I don’t wait.
 I just do it.
 If I decided I wanted to be an artist.
 I would paint a bunch of paintings, find a venue and hold a killer exhibition that would be wow.
 Life’s too short, just do it.
-Most of what you want can be done without substantial expense and if it does cost, what better investment is there than your personal growth.
+Most of what you want can be done without the substantial expense and if it does cost, what better investment is there than your personal growth.

 My friends went to Uni and spent tens of thousands getting a degree so they could be useful to someone else.
 I had to get a job as I was orphaned and couldn’t go to Uni at the same time, so I finally went in my thirties, by correspondance, because I thought I had to…for my job.